Rapptz/discord.py/docs/api.rst

     .. attribute:: id

-        *int* – The ID of the object being changed.
+        :obj:`int` – The ID of the object being changed.

     .. attribute:: avatar

-        *str* – The avatar hash of a member.
+        :obj:`str` – The avatar hash of a member.

         See also :attr:`User.avatar`.